tcltk/tcl/doc/markdown/FindExec.md

 # Description

-The **Tcl\_FindExecutable** procedure computes the full path name of the executable file from which the application was invoked and saves it for Tcl's internal use.
-The executable's path name is needed for several purposes in Tcl.
-For example, it is needed on some platforms in the implementation of the [load] command.
-It is also returned by the [info nameofexecutable][info] command.

-The result of **Tcl\_FindExecutable** is the full Tcl version with build information (e.g., **9.0.0+abcdef...abcdef.gcc-1002**).
+**Tcl\_FindExecutable** is one of two functions, **TclZipfs\_AppHook** being the other, that must be called by an application to initialize Tcl prior to any other calls into Tcl.
+Applications that wish to use ZipFS-based builds should call **TclZipfs\_AppHook** in preference to this function.

-On UNIX platforms this procedure is typically invoked as the very first thing in the application's main program;  it must be passed *argv[0]* as its argument.
-It is important not to change the working directory before the invocation. **Tcl\_FindExecutable** uses *argv0* along with the **PATH** environment variable to find the application's executable, if possible.
-If it fails to find the binary, then future calls to [info nameofexecutable][info] will return an empty string.
+On UNIX platforms, the function should be passed *argv[0]* as its argument.
+It is important not to change the working directory before this invocation. **Tcl\_FindExecutable** uses *argv0* together with the **PATH** environment variable to locate the application's executable, if possible.
+If it fails to find the binary, subsequent calls to [info nameofexecutable][info] will return an empty string.

-On Windows platforms this procedure is typically invoked as the very first thing in the application's main program as well; Its *argv[0]* argument is only used to indicate whether the executable has a stderr channel (any non-null value) or not (the value null).
-If [Tcl\_SetPanicProc][Panic] is never called and no debugger is running, this determines whether the panic message is sent to stderr or to a standard system dialog.
+On Windows platforms, the *argv[0]* argument is used only to indicate whether the executable has a standard error channel (any non-null value) or not (the value null).
+If [Tcl\_SetPanicProc][Panic] is never called and no debugger is running, this setting determines whether a panic message is sent to standard error or displayed in a system dialog.

+As part of its initialization sequence, **Tcl\_FindExecutable** computes the full path name of the executable file from which the application was invoked.
+This result is saved for Tcl's internal use and is returned by the [info nameofexecutable][info] command.

+The result of **Tcl\_FindExecutable** is the full Tcl version string, including build information (for example, **9.0.0+abcdef...abcdef.gcc-1002**).

 **Tcl\_GetNameOfExecutable** simply returns a pointer to the internal full path name of the executable file as computed by **Tcl\_FindExecutable**.
 This procedure call is the C API equivalent to the [info nameofexecutable][info] command.
 NULL is returned if the internal full path name has not been computed or unknown.